 You’ll need to write chapter outlines or chapter summaries if you’re pitching your book to a traditional publisher.
+Chapter outlines are necessary for a book proposal, and even more necessary if you’ve not written the full manuscript before you pitch this idea to an agent, editor or book publisher.

 But don’t be overwhelmed!
 Here you’ll learn all that goes into writing your chapter outlines.